HTTPArchive/almanac.httparchive.org/src/content/en/2020/caching.md

 The graphs below illustrate the relative age of resources by content type.
 Some of the interesting observations in this data are:

 * First party HTML is the content type with the shortest age, with 42.5% of the requests having an age less than a week.
-In most of the other content types, third party content has a smaller resource age than first party content.
+In most of the other content types, third-party content has a smaller resource age than first party content.
 * Some of the longest aged first party content on the web, with age eight weeks or more, are the traditionally cacheable objects like images (78.3%), scripts (68.6%), CSS (74.1%), web fonts (79.3%), audio (77.9%) and video (78.6%).
-* There is a significant gap in some first vs. third party resources having an age of more than a week.
+* There is a significant gap in some first vs. third-party resources having an age of more than a week.
 93.5% of first party CSS are older than one week compared to 51.5% of 3rd party CSS, which are older than one week.

 {{ figure_markup(
   image="resource-age-party-and-type-wise-groups-1st-party.png",